CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ### Not fully autonomous teams

-In theory, each team should have its autonomy.
-Nevertheless, in practice it is slightly different, in some cases, teams might depend on each other which, furthermore, brings more teams communication and worst-case failing the teams goal because of the unfulfilled promises of the dependent team.
+In theory, each team should have its own autonomy.
+Nevertheless, in practice it can be slightly more complicated.
+In some cases, teams might depend upon each other.
+If so, challenges of increased inter team collaboration and increased team communication may need to be addressed.
+Without adequately dealing with these circumstances, a worst case may be teams failing to meet their goals due to unfulfilled promises of the dependent team.

-More teams are dependent on each other, more meetings and alignments are needed which, unfortunately, slows down the teams.
+As more teams become increasingly dependent on one another, more meetings and alignments are needed.
+The increase in these syncs can, unfortunately, slows down the teams.

 ### Conclusion